Frequently Asked Questions: Technical Support Issues

 Settings and Preferences

-My LSAT Admission Ticket, Letter of Recommendation Form, or Transcript Request Form is not loading, is displaying as a blank window, or is loading with all the fields blank. (click to expand/collapse)
+My Letter of Recommendation Form or Transcript Request Form is not loading, is displaying as a blank window, or is loading with all the fields blank. (click to expand/collapse)

-LSAT Admission Tickets are displayed in an Adobe Reader pop-up window.
-If you click the link to your ticket and no window appears, it is being blocked by pop-up blocker software on your computer.
-Be sure that you have disabled all pop-up blockers, Internet security suites, personal firewalls, or other software that may modify, block, filter, or reroute your connection.
+Be sure that you have disabled any pop-up blockers, Internet security suites, personal firewalls, or other software that may modify, block, filter, or reroute your connection.
 LSAC cannot assist you with any software provided by a third party.

 Didn't find the answer to your question?
 Contact us.